AnselmoGPP/Grapho/README.md

 ## VulkRend

 VulkRend allows the programmer to load models and textures (OBJ or raw data), and render them in a 3D space.
 A single model can be rendered many times simultaneously.
 Loaded models, or some of their renderings (or all of them), can be removed at any time.
 The camera system allows to navigate through the rendering.
-The models are loaded in a parallel thread, so that the render loop don't suffer delays.
+The models are loaded in a parallel thread, so that the render loop doesn't suffer delays.

 <h4>Main project content:</h4>